Academy Sports and Outdoors (NASDAQ:ASO) Price Target Raised to $70.00 at Stephens

 Academy Sports and Outdoors (NASDAQ:ASO – Get Rating) had its price target raised by Stephens from $68.00 to $70.00 in a report published on Wednesday, The Fly reports.
 Stephens currently has an overweight rating on the stock.

 Other equities analysts have also issued research reports about the stock.
-Oppenheimer initiated coverage on shares of Academy Sports and Outdoors in a report on Tuesday, December 14th.
-They issued an outperform rating on the stock.
-Zacks Investment Research downgraded shares of Academy Sports and Outdoors from a hold rating to a sell rating in a research note on Wednesday, March 9th.
+Wells Fargo & Company decreased their price target on shares of Academy Sports and Outdoors from $62.00 to $58.00 and set an overweight rating on the stock in a report on Thursday, March 24th.
+UBS Group raised their target price on shares of Academy Sports and Outdoors from $52.00 to $56.00 and gave the company a buy rating in a research note on Monday, December 6th.
 The Goldman Sachs Group raised shares of Academy Sports and Outdoors from a neutral rating to a buy rating and raised their target price for the company from $47.00 to $58.00 in a research note on Tuesday, December 14th.
 Loop Capital cut their target price on shares of Academy Sports and Outdoors from $58.00 to $43.00 and set a buy rating on the stock in a research note on Monday, March 28th.
-Finally, UBS Group raised their target price on shares of Academy Sports and Outdoors from $52.00 to $56.00 and gave the company a buy rating in a research note on Monday, December 6th.
+Finally, Oppenheimer initiated coverage on shares of Academy Sports and Outdoors in a research note on Tuesday, December 14th.
+They issued an outperform rating on the stock.
 One research analyst has rated the stock with a sell rating and eleven have issued a buy rating to the company.
 Based on data from MarketBeat, the company has an average rating of Buy and an average target price of $55.25.

 Shares of ASO opened at $38.81 on Wednesday.
 The firm has a market cap of $3.44 billion, a PE ratio of 5.95, a price-to-earnings-growth ratio of 0.39 and a beta of 1.73.
 The company’s fifty day moving average is $35.75 and its two-hundred day moving average is $40.33.
 Academy Sports and Outdoors has a fifty-two week low of $28.39 and a fifty-two week high of $51.08.
 The company has a quick ratio of 0.35, a current ratio of 1.36 and a debt-to-equity ratio of 0.50.